9 Features Every Chatbot Needs to Be Successful

 Feedback is how we improve and grow, even in the case of chatbots.
 Businesses likely want to know their money and time is being well-spent on a digital assistant, so customer feedback and ratings are extremely helpful.

 At the end of the chat, you can display a rating system depending on the platform you use.
-Userlike offers a star rating system and a text box for written feedback while Landbot.io lets you build an interactive survey.
+Userlike offers a star rating system and a text box for written feedback, for example.

 Through conversations and our own experiences, we learned what chatbot features matter most to our customers and built a solution that meets those needs.

-You can use it as a proactive first contact for customers, as backup for your agents or for requests received outside of service hours.
+Our AI chatbot can be used as a proactive first contact for customers, as backup for your agents or to answer requests received outside of service hours.